Diagramming Build diagrams of all kinds from flowcharts to floor plans with intuitive tools and templates.

 The rest, while still useful, go a bit lighter on guidance in favor of tailoring the plan to a specific industry.
 Explore: PandaDoc's business plan template library.
 5. Canva — Pitch with your plan.
 Canva is a great option for building a visually stunning business plan that can be used as a pitch tool.

-5. Free Business Plan Template
+5. Create a Great Visual Business Plan

-6. Creative Business Plan Template
+8. Creative Business Plan Template

 Designed with creative industries in mind, this unique business plan template can be adapted to suit any kind of ambitious project or venture.
 Change colors, fonts and more to fit your branding.
 Access free, built-in design assets or upload your own.
 Visualize data with customizable charts and widgets.
 Add animation, interactivity, audio, video ...